thosgood/this-weeks-finds/markdown/101-151/week108.md

 f: x + 1 → x

-so the natural numbers N = {0,00,000,\...} is a lax fixed point in an obvious way\... in fact a weak fixed point.
+so the natural numbers N = {0,00,000,...} is a lax fixed point in an obvious way... in fact a weak fixed point.
 So when I wrote N = N + 1 above, I was lying: they're not equal, they're just isomorphic.
 Similarly with those other equations involving sets.